About the Program

 Ananda is an interdisciplinary artist and curator in the Greater Boston Area.
 Ananda previously attended the Boston Arts Academy, Boston’s only public high school for the visual and performing arts.
 Ananda has been involved with Artists for Humanity, a nonprofit program focused on providing under-resourced urban youth with education and employment in the arts, first as a student and then as a mentor.
 As a working artist she has worked on countless public art projects and private commissions, most notable as a designer for Janelle Monae’s Age of Pleasure album.
 Ananda also represented Boston in the 2023 Art Battle US National Championships after winning the Boston Regional competition.
 Ananda is interested in bringing more opportunities for working Boston artists and sharing healing and warmth with her community.

-Phoebe Warner
+Phoebe Warner (they/them)

 Artistic Co-Director